 Skateboard trucks are the T-shaped turn parts found under the deck with wheels attached onto.
 They make sure your movements are transferred to the deck for it to react as you want.
 With the right set of trucks both you and your skateboard will be able to perform better.

 If you are a beginner, it is a good idea to choose a complete skateboard where the trucks are already mounted.
 But if you still wish to buy trucks separately, the most important to look into is the width of the the truck.
-However, if you have more experience on the board and wish to understand your trucks better, you can get read this guide to get more knowledge about each part and at the same time get tips on how to customize them to fit your specific skateboarding style.
+However, if you have more experience on the board and wish to understand your trucks better, you can read this guide to get more knowledge about each part and at the same time get tips on how to customise them to fit your specific skateboarding style.

 Truck size – which size should you choose?

 The first thing you need to know when choosing trucks is whether the size fits your skateboard or not.
 The width of the truck including wheels, should have the same size as the width of the deck.
 This will provide you with optimum stability on the board.
 If the truck is too wide, you will risk hitting the wheels with your shoes (shoe bite) and if it is too narrow, the skateboard will be unstable.

 In general, it is not necessary to measure the trucks since the size will be offered to you on each of our product pages.
 If, however, you still need to measure them, you should measure either the width of your deck or the length of the hanger and then follow our Skateboard Truck Size Guide depicting which truck size you should get for your board and vice versa.